Breast Augmentation

-Thank you for visiting Reveal Aesthetic Surgery in Asheville, Hendersonville and Black Mountain areas.
-This procedure, also called augmentation mammaplasty or breast implant surgery, helps women who want fuller, larger breasts.
+Augmentation mammaplasty, also called breast augmentation or breast implant surgery, helps women who want fuller, larger breasts.
 Some women have naturally smaller breasts and would like more volume to improve self confidence or fit into their clothes better.
 Other women may have reduced volume in their breasts after pregnancy or weight loss.
-Breast implants can be used to help off-set these changes and restore the breasts to their “pre-baby” position on your body.
+Breast implants can be used to help off-set these changes and restore the breasts to their "pre-baby" position on your body.
 In your one-hour consultation, board-certified plastic surgeon, Dr. Marshall, will explain the pros and cons between the different types and shapes of implants.
-He will also discuss placement of the implants or breast augmentation Asheville, either above or below the pectoralis muscle.
+He will also discuss placement of the implants, either above or below the pectoralis muscle.
 There are advantages and disadvantages to each, and Dr. Marshall will take to the time to go over each detail.

 Another important consideration to discuss with Dr. Marshall is where the implants are going to be placed.
 The implants can be placed on-top of the pectoralis (chest) muscle, a “subglandular” location, or underneath it, the “submuscular” position.